UWB-Biocomputing/Graphitti/docs/Developer/eventBuffering.md

   * Set to true by `AllSpikingNeurons::fire()`, which is called by a subclass implementation of `advanceNeuron()` (via a subclass implementation of `fire()`)

 ##### `spikeCount_`
-This seems to be the number of spikes produced by a neuron during an epoch.
-It is also the offset within the `spikeHistory_` of a neuron corresponding to one past the end of the circular buffer.
+This is the number of spikes produced by a neuron during an epoch.
+It is also the offset within the `spikeHistory_` of a neuron corresponding to one past the end of the circular buffer (i.e., one past the end of the queue; where the next spike will be enqueued).
 - Nulled out by `AllSpikingNeurons::AllSpikingNeurons()`
 - deleted and nulled out by `AllSpikingNeurons::~AllSpikingNeurons()`
 - Storage allocated (dimension: `size_`) and initialized to 0 by `AllSpikingNeurons::setupVertices()`